Here’s everything you need to know about the 2018 Winter Olympic Games, including when and where the Olympics are taking place:

 The Olympic Games began on February 8, 2018, and end February 25, 2018.
 While the Games’ Opening Ceremony will take place on Friday, February 9, the first competitive events happened on February 8.

 What sports are in the Winter Olympics?

-The Winter Olympics will feature 15 sports with individual and team events.
+The Winter Olympics feature 15 sports with individual and team events.
 A number of the sports take place on the slopes: alpine skiing, biathlon, cross-country skiing, freestyle skiing, Nordic combined, ski jumping and snowboard.
 The rest take place on ice: curling, bobsled, figure skating, hockey, luge, short track, skeleton and speed skating.

-Within the 15 sports, there will be 102 events where athletes will have the chance to earn a gold, silver or bronze medal for their countries.
+Within the 15 sports, there are 102 events where athletes will have the chance to earn a gold, silver or bronze medal for their countries.
 In 2018, six new medaled events were added to the schedule.
 Those events include a team event for alpine skiing, mixed doubles curling, men’s and women’s big air for snowboarding and men’s and women’s mass start for speed skating.

 Which U.S. athletes will be competing?

 The Winter Olympics in PyeongChang has the highest number of athletes ever to compete in a Winter Games.
 Organizers said 2,925 athletes from 92 countries will compete this year.

 Two hundred and forty-two of those athletes are competing for Team USA — about 12 more than those who did in Sochi in 2014.